NorthChild/Educational_NASA_Mission_Control_simulation/README.md

 # Educational_NASA_Mission_Control_simulation - WORK IN PROGRESS
-an educational view of the NASA Mission Control process, from pre-launch sequence, to escaping orbit and re-entry
+an educational view of the NASA Mission Control process, from pre-launch sequence, to orbiting and re-entry

 # WORK IN PROGRESS